‘It feels like just yesterday’: Mitch Haniger returns to Mariners lineup for the first time since injury in 2019

 “You’ve got to just take it slow and focus on what you can control,” he said.
 “I had to surrender to: ‘I don’t know how long this is gonna take, but I know when I get back, I’m going to be 100% better than before.’”

-He allowed himself to heal, then started working to slowly regain the strength and muscle that was lost, returning his typical offseason workouts in the Bay Area with Sparta Science and incorporating different training and core building techniques from Austin Einhorn of Apiros.
+He allowed himself to heal, then started working to slowly regain the strength and muscle that was lost, returning to his typical offseason workouts in the Bay Area with Sparta Science and incorporating different training and core building techniques from Austin Einhorn of Apiros.

-The innings and at-bats might could be projected given that his talent and production when healthy place him in the Mariners’ middle of the batting order on an almost-daily basis.
+The innings and at-bats could be projected given that his talent and production when healthy place him in the Mariners’ middle of the batting order on an almost-daily basis.
 But his presence was missed.

 He reported to the Mariners facility about a week ahead of pitchers and catchers reporting with a plan to get back the game aspects that were lost, like seeing pitching from the batter’s box and moving around a field instead of a gym.

 If all that time away was supposed to mess with his timing or pitch recognition, it hasn’t shown in the past week.
-He’s racked up multiple hits during live batting practice sessions, pummeled balls off the velocity and curveball machines and an even got an infield single in his first at-bat of the game.
+He’s racked up multiple hits during live batting practice sessions, pummeled balls off the velocity and curveball machines and even got an infield single in his first at-bat of the game.

 “I was excited,” he said.
 “Definitely some nerves, which was good to feel those again.
 I feel those every spring training and frequently during the season.
 The biggest thing for me is just missing the competition.
 Obviously.
 I wasn’t playing in any games.
-And when you’re on the on the (injured list) for so long, it’s tough to find that fix of competition.
+And when you’re on the (injured list) for so long, it’s tough to find that fix of competition.
 That’s what I’ve missed the most.”

 The ultraserious Haniger has been returned with an appreciation for what was lost in all those minutes, games and days and also knowing something was gained.

 “I’ve been looking forward to this for a long time,” he said.
-“I’ve always liked to think that I’ve been a resilient guy, I think this pretty much cemented it.
+“I’ve always liked to think that I’ve been a resilient guy.
+I think this pretty much cemented it.
 It was a long time with a lot of tough weeks mixed in there, sometimes months, but it was good.
 I’m really thankful for my wife.”

 The Mariners are thankful he’s healthy and back.

 “I’m really happy for him,” manager Scott Servais said.
 “He’s gone through so much.
 We don’t know how that’s felt and I’ve never walked in his shoes, struggling through some different surgeries.
 I know he was really looking forward to getting out there today.
 We’ll continue to monitor his playing time as we go along.
-He’s going to hit at top of the order.
-He’ll get a couple of bats and he’ll be out of there just to keep him going and keep building strength within his game.”
+He’s going to hit at the top of the order.
+He’ll get a couple of at-bats and he’ll be out of there just to keep him going and keep building strength within his game.”

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.